tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

 //Procedure
-1. Compile the program using → javac UseCase1PalindromeCheckerApp.java
+1. Compile the program using → javac PalindromeCheckerApp.java
-2. Run the program using → java UseCase1PalindromeCheckerApp
+2. Run the program using → java PalindromeCheckerApp
 3. The console will display the welcome message and app details

 //Flow of Project